 Andrea currently spends her days working as an Associate for a financial company.
 Her evenings are spent with friends, taco nights with family, and her beloved dog Patches.
 Her deep passion is for spreading awareness of sex trafficking with the hope that no one will ever have to endure what she has as a survivor.

-Some of Andrea’s anti-trafficking efforts include being a part of the U.S.Department of Homeland Security's Blue Campaign and an active member of the Northwest Family Services’ Sex Trafficking Advisory Committee.
+Some of Andrea’s anti-trafficking efforts include being a part of the U.S.Department of Homeland Security's Blue Campaign and Board member of Bridging the Gap.
 She’s been featured in Educational Campaigns, Public Service Announcements, and several local media broadcasts.
 Andrea has also been a keynote speaker for several organizations including the NW Baptist Women’s Convention and several churches.
 You can find her full story in the March/April issue of the NW Baptist Witness magazine, visit: https://www.gonbw.org/archive-1/march-2017/joining-the-fight-to-end-sex-trafficking/

 She has now re-committed her life to Jesus and helping others understand sexual exploitation.
 God is using her story of pain and redemption to give hope to others.
 Andrea has renewed her commitment to Jesus when she was baptized in August 2017.